Close

 Professional Titles

-The title for this role RRTs play in varies between institutions.
-Although the title of “Anesthesia Assistant” (AA) is not a legislatively protected title, it has been associated with this role in some facilities in Ontario.
-In the Canadian Anesthesia Society’s (CAS) 2018 Position Paper on Anesthesia Assistants, the CAS states that individuals working as AAs “should be experienced healthcare professionals who have pursued a defined period of didactic and clinical training specific to the competencies required to be an AA”.
-In addition, it is the position of the CRTO is that an RRT must not use the title of Anesthesia Assistant unless they have completed a recognized Anesthesia Assistant educational program.
+The title for this role RRTs plays in varies between institutions.
+Although the title of “Anesthesia Assistant” (AA) is not legislatively protected, it has been associated with this role in some facilities in Ontario.
+In the Canadian Anesthesia Society’s (CAS) 2022 Position Paper on Anesthesia Assistants the CAS has supported the development of the “Anesthesia Care Team” (ACT) concept of care in which the specialist physician anesthetist practices with the assistance of dedicated, trained, and certified Anesthesia Assistant individuals.

 CSRT’s Certified Clinical Anesthesia Assistant (CCAA)